-As a general rule I evaluate two primary areas concerning the lips, the way they move, what I will call symmetry, and their thickness or fullness.
-It is of course in this day and age necessary to determine if the patient has any plans to alter their lips for the following evaluation to have value in planning treatment.
+As a general rule, I evaluate two primary areas concerning the lips: the way they move (what I will call symmetry) and their thickness or fullness.
+In this day and age, it is of course necessary to determine if the patient has any plans to alter their lips for the following evaluation to have value in planning treatment.
 If they do have plans to use fillers, or any other procedure that alters the lips, I would prefer they be done prior to the dental procedures.

-My first evaluation begins with viewing the upper lip as it moves from rest to a full smile, is it symmetrical in its movement, or does one side rise further up then the other.
+My first evaluation begins with viewing the upper lip as it moves from rest to a full smile.
+Is it symmetrical in its movement, or does one side rise further up than the other?
 Research has shown that around 30 percent of adults have some form of lip asymmetry, so it is very common.
 The challenge is that if one side rises further up, it means that side will show more tooth and potentially more gingival display in a full smile.

-It is possible to improve this asymmetry with Botox unilaterally, ensuring the higher side doesn’t move as much, but most patients don’t choose the Botox correction.
-In reality what this means is that we need to simply counsel the patient about how common this finding is and that it simply means they will always have a slight asymmetry to their smile.
+It is possible to improve this asymmetry unilaterally with Botox, ensuring the higher side doesn’t move as much, but most patients don’t choose the Botox correction.
+In reality, what this means is that we need to counsel the patient about how common this finding is and that it simply means they will always have a slight asymmetry to their smile.
 In other words, I don’t let the upper lip asymmetry alter my tooth position choices or gingival levels.

-The patient in the Figure 2 (right) has a maxillary reconstruction with anterior veneers and posterior crowns, her lower lip has a significant asymmetry during a full smile, going up much more on the left and down on the right.
+In the figure above, the patient's lower lip has a significant asymmetry during a full smile, going up much more on the left and down on the right.
 My original diagnostic wax-up and provisional restorations were done parallel to her interpupillary line, but it became clear almost immediately after the provisional restorations were placed that it wasn’t a pleasing incisal plane in relation to her lower lip.